Creating a Letter of the Week Preschool Curriculum

 Activity/Game: As the mother of two active boys, I feel strongly about including at least one game or activity in the preschool curriculum, such as a letter scavenger hunt (where you hide foam letters) or this letter D game.
 We did this just before our break, as it often ended in the kids running around the room!
 We would then let them run off some of their energy while we prepared snack, and the food was usually enough of a draw to bring them to the table to settle back down.

 Sensory: Another great way to help kids re-focus is to do a sensory activity, like a sensory bin with objects or letter shapes hidden inside or writing the letter in sand or shaving cream.
-Kids love it, and it’s great for pre-writing skills and letter recognition.
+I also love these adorable picnic alphabet mats.
+Kids enjoy these activities, and they’re great for pre-writing skills and letter recognition.

 Craft: Of course, you have to include a craft!
 There are so many cute alphabet crafts and coloring pages to explore.
 I especially love ones that incorporate the letter itself, such as making a letter “Z” that is striped like a zebra.
 Be aware that you may have to adjust the craft for different levels of interest.
 We had several girls in our group that adored crafts.
 We made sure to have plenty of supplies so they could be as elaborate as they wanted (and often to do extra crafts), while keeping the main idea simple enough that the wiggly ones in our group could finish before they absolutely could not sit at the table any longer.